-The Recreation Office is located in Trinity Commons office 120 & 121.
+The Recreation Office is located in Trinity Commons offices 120 & 121.
 Students, staff and faculty are welcome to come down to the office to see what recreation opportunities are available.

 Recreation has many facets including intramural sports, club sports, fitness & well-being, outdoor education and informal recreation.

 - Intramural Sports are organized each semester to offer a variety of sports competitions.
 Teams can compete in various men’s, women’s and co-ed sports with teams from campus organizations, residence halls or independent teams vying for the championship for each sport.

 - Outdoor Education is the latest recreation program that offers trips and skills clinics.
 Most OE programs take place over weekends and during college recesses taking advantage of the surrounding outside environment of southern New England.
 Each semester there is a full list of trips that students can sign up for.
-Previous trips include: ice climbing in the Adirondacks, backpacking in the Grand Canyon, canoeing in the Florida Everglades, or hiking in the White Mountains of New Hampshire.
+Previous trips include: ice climbing in the Adirondacks, backpacking in the Grand Canyon, canoeing in the Florida Everglades, and hiking in the White Mountains of New Hampshire.

 - Informal recreation involves enjoying free time, staying active, playing and having fun.
 Equipment is available to borrow from the front desk of Ferris when you leave an ID for individual items available.
-Campus organizations may also reserve equipment for their picnics when filling out the equipment check out order form on the Recreation webpage.
+Campus organizations may also reserve equipment for their events when filling out the equipment check out order form.